ava-labs/hypersdk/README.md

 	// * Creating a new key involves first allocating and then writing
 	// * Keys are only charged once per transaction (even if used multiple times), it is
-	//   up to the controller to ensure multiple usage has some compute cost
+	//   up to the controller to ensure multiple usage has some compute cost GetSponsorStateKeysMaxChunks() []uint16
-	//
-	// Interesting Scenarios:
-	// * If a key is created and then modified during a transaction, the second
-	//   read will be a read of 0 chunks (reads are based on disk contents before exec)
-	// * If a key is removed and then re-created with the same value during a transaction,
-	//   it doesn't count as a modification (returning to the current value on-disk is a no-op) GetSponsorStateKeysMaxChunks() []uint16
 	GetStorageKeyReadUnits() uint64
 	GetStorageValueReadUnits() uint64 // per chunk